gpepic/clock_angle_rb/README.md

 Download Clock Angle repository zip file using `Download Zip` button from (https://github.com/gpepic/clock_angle_rb).

 Copy file to `directory` of your choice.
-From your command line, in the same directory, enter the following:
+From your command line, in the same `directory`, enter the following:

 ```ruby
 $ irb